 Toni, Maoz Haim, 1940

 Toni said that upon first arriving in the kibbutz, people had to give everything they had to the group.
-All personal posessions went to the kibbutz, and were then shared.
-Even clothes were shared and rotated weekly.
+All personal possessions went to the kibbutz, and were then shared, including clothes which were rotated weekly.

 August 1940: Toni was issued an ID card delivered by the British authorities of Mandatory Palestine.

-When we visited in the 70's, she described her life there at the time.
-First they lived in tents.
+When we visited in the 70s, she described her life there at the time.
+At first, they had lived in tents.
 The first building was the communal dining room.
-Next, I think was the hen house, then maybe the school for the kids, or the dorm for the kids.
+Next, I think, was the hen house, then maybe the school, or the dorm for the kids.
 Houses for people came last.
-(I was in my early teens then, so my recollections are quite unreliable and vague)

-1940: July, 16th, she married David Ben Nachman Liebergot.
+1940: July, 16th, Toni married David Ben Nachman Liebergot.
 Although they would be married for eight years, the marriage would not be successful.
-The couple had no children together.
+The couple had no children.

-David Liebergot was - according to his cousin Alex Neuhoff, a "very nice boy" but didn't have a profession, so he helped his adoptive father in his job.
+David Liebergot was, according to his cousin Alex Neuhoff, a "very nice boy" but didn't have a profession, so he helped his adoptive father with his work buying ans selling ceramic.

 194?: Eventually, Toni left Maoz Haim.

-"After Maoz Haim, I lived until 1950 in Tel-Aviv, where I worked as a housemaid ('employee de maison') and worked in a flower shop as a saleswoman."
+"After Maoz Haim, I lived until 1950 in Tel-Aviv, where I worked as a household employee ('employee de maison') and worked in a flower shop as a saleswoman."